JoeKarlsson/bechdel-test/README.md

 You will need to get API Keys for [The MovieDB](https://www.themoviedb.org/) and [My API Films](https://www.myapifilms.com/).

 * You can sign up for an API key for The MovieDB, here: [https://www.themoviedb.org/settings/api](https://www.themoviedb.org/settings/api).
-  * Additional Documentation about this API can be found here; [https://developers.themoviedb.org/3/getting-started/introduction](https://developers.themoviedb.org/3/getting-started/introduction).
+  * Additional Documentation about this API can be found here: [https://developers.themoviedb.org/3/getting-started/introduction](https://developers.themoviedb.org/3/getting-started/introduction).
 * You can sign up for an API key for My API Films, here: [https://www.myapifilms.com/token.do](https://www.myapifilms.com/token.do).
-  * Additional Documentation about this API can be found here; [https://www.myapimovies.com/api/v1/swagger-ui.html](https://www.myapimovies.com/api/v1/swagger-ui.html).
+  * Additional Documentation about this API can be found here: [https://www.myapimovies.com/api/v1/swagger-ui.html](https://www.myapimovies.com/api/v1/swagger-ui.html).

 ### 3. Log on to Atlas